Promoting diversity and supporting women in decision-making processes

 A key challenge for gender integration within the areas of water science and water governance is the lack of gender balance in institutions.
 This is a concern within both developed and developing countries.
 Whilst the inclusion of women does not automatically translate into gender sensitive scientific analysis and planning, having a more balanced gender ratio of male and female staff is a starting step towards gender equality and diversity.

-Within the SDIP, we have been working with partners in India, Pakistan, Nepal and Bangladesh to increase diversity (with emphasis on women, as well as early to mid-career staff) in the trainees who attend capacity-building workshops.
-As part of this work, CSIRO has been providing mentoring and support to female hydrologists in Pakistan, Nepal and India.
-In Nepal, CSIRO is supporting women leaders’ participation at SDIP partners’ decision-making processes, through engaging with the Ministry of Women, Children and Social Welfare to be part of the Committee that advises on CSIRO’s activities.
+Within the SDIP, we worked with partners in India, Pakistan, Afghanistan, Nepal and Bangladesh to increase diversity (with emphasis on women, as well as early to mid-career staff) in the trainees who attended capacity-building workshops.
+As part of this work, CSIRO provided mentoring and support to female hydrologists in Pakistan, Nepal and India.
+Download our factsheet on promoting gender equality in SDIP

 Improving gender outcomes requires understanding what communities’ gender specific needs are, as expressed by the communities themselves.
-To do this, CSIRO works closely with our partners.
-An example is the engagement with the Australian Centre for International Agricultural Research (ACIAR) and Indian NGO Pradan to learn from women farmers about their farming practices and water needs.
+To do this, CSIRO worked closely with our partners.
+An example was the engagement with the Australian Centre for International Agricultural Research (ACIAR) and Indian NGO Pradan to learn from women farmers about their farming practices and water needs.

-Having this knowledge informs our water resource modelling work by providing the linkage between irrigation and water needs at the local scale (e.g. farm or village) and the water resource policy and planning scale.
-It informs our understanding of how policy initiatives affect different groups, especially marginalised people.
+Having this knowledge informed our water resource modelling work by providing the linkage between irrigation and water needs at the local scale (e.g. farm or village) and the water resource policy and planning scale.
+It informed our understanding of how policy initiatives affect different groups, especially marginalised people.

-Research and analyse the linkages between changes in water management and associated biophysical and socio-economic impacts, and what this means for gender relations, involving women in water management, women and girls’ rights, as well as those of other marginalised groups.
+Research and analysis of the linkages between changes in water management and associated biophysical and socio-economic impacts, and what this means for gender relations, involving women in water management, women and girls’ rights, as well as those of other marginalised groups.

 For example, using Manchar Lake in Sindh Province of Pakistan as a case study, CSIRO has collaborated with the Pakistan Council of Research on Water Resources (PCRWR), Sindh Irrigation Department (SID) and the Australian National University (ANU) to understand how environmental degradation impacts women through its effects on livelihoods and wellbeing.